Wexford Martyrs

-The Wexford Martyrs were Matthew Lambert, Robert Meyler, Edward Cheevers, Patrick Cavanagh (Irish: Pádraigh Caomhánach), John O'Lahy, and another martyr whose name is unknown.
-In 1581, they were found guilty of treason for aiding in the escape of James Eustace, 3rd Viscount Baltinglass; for refusing to take the Oath of Supremacy which declared Elizabeth I of England to be the head of the Church; and for conveying a Jesuit and other Catholic priests and laymen out of Ireland.
+The Wexford Martyrs were Matthew Lambert, Robert Meyler, Edward Cheevers and Patrick Cavanagh.
+In 1581, they were convicted of high treason for aiding in the escape of James Eustace, 3rd Viscount Baltinglass; for similarly conveying a Jesuit and other Catholic priests and laymen out of Ireland; and for refusing to take the Oath of Supremacy which declared Elizabeth I of England to be the Supreme Head of the Church within her dominions.
 On 5 July 1581, they were hanged, drawn and quartered in Wexford, Ireland.
-They were subsequently beatified by Pope John Paul II.
+They were beatified in 1992 by Pope John Paul II.

 Background

 In the Pale the predominant religion was Catholic, and the Catholics saw a growing threat from the Protestant-dominated government, a perception supported by their marked decline in participation within the kingdom's government.
 English-born Protestants increasingly occupied positions of authority.
 The people of the Pale resented taxes on their property for the government's military policy against the Gaelic nobility of Ireland and rebellious Hiberno-Normans.
 Troops were also billeted upon their lands.
-James Eustace's father, Viscount Roland, had been imprisoned by the Elizabethan administration for his opposition.
+James Eustace's father, Rowland Eustace, 2nd Viscount Baltinglass, had been imprisoned in Dublin Castle by the Elizabethan administration for his opposition.